Swaging & Crimping: What’s the Difference?

 Swaging:

 On the other hand, swaging is a metal forming method that requires application specific machinery.
 Swagers are capable to handling a wide size-range of applications.
 Some swaging machines are so large that they have the capacity to shape tubing with a up to a 6-inch diameter, while other swager models are much smaller and can fit on a tabletop or workbench.
 Different from crimping in many ways, swaging is the process of shaping metal (forging) by a series of multiple very rapid, blows delivered by rotating hammers and forming dies around a piece of work.
 Swagers are used for small and large-scale assembly applications where a fitting is set over a wire cable, then inserted into the swager dies and the forming force of the hammer action produces a single completely assembled piece.
 When swaging is used for an assembly application, the two metal pieces are compressed with such force that they are conjoined and essentially bonded together.
 Swaging is used to create wire rope because after fittings are applied the swaged cable can lift and hold thousands of pounds.
-Swaging ensures the assembled product has a strong pull-force.
+Swaging ensures the assembled product has a strong pull-force, highlighting its strength and durability.
 When swaging for the purpose of an assembly application, a circular shape is kept around the cable.
 This is important for processes within the military industry because their applications require tight tolerances.
 Swagers are also commonly used for cable wire assembly applications in the sailing industry for rigging equipment, and for architectural cable railings and recreational ropes course cables.